nesportillo/nesportillo.github.io/README.md

 **:+1:We are learning how to use:**
 1. HTML and CSS
 2. GitHub web and GitHub desktop
-3. Essential git commands
+3. Bootstrap
-4. Markdown Language
+4. Responsive design
-5. Different types of Licenses

 [^1]: This is just an exercise, the repository is not yet finished.